Airbrushed Patriotic Bunting Cookies

 The wow factor for these bunting cookies comes when you apply an airbrushed star burst pattern to create a visual fold effect on the flat cookie surface.
 It's easy and sure to impress your friends.

 The stencil I used was the Little Miss Sunshine stencil from the Salsa Stencils Facebook shop.
 If you would like to purchase one for yourself, just message Nicole via her Salsa Stencils page to order one.
 Don't forget to check out her other stencils options to add incredible, yet easy, airbrushed backgrounds to cookies.

 The original stencil is no longer available.
-However, I teamed up with Amanda, of The Pink Mixing Bowl, to create a new and improved one!
-Amanda’s starburst stencil is practically identical to the original but attaches in the middle, which greatly prevents airbrush under spray.
-You can order her starburst stencil by clicking here.
+However, I created a new and improved one!
+This starburst stencil is practically identical to the original but attaches in the middle, which greatly prevents airbrush under spray.
+You can order the starburst stencil by visiting my shop here.

 Now on to the patriotic bunting cookies...

 To make the shape of these cookies, take any circle cookie cutter and cut it equally in half with a knife.
 The specific circle cutter I used was from this Betty Crocker cutter set and was about 4-inches in diameter.

 After cutting the circles in half, bake them, and then you're ready to decorate.
 Easy, for realsy.

 The key to icing these patriotic bunting cookies is to work fast.
 You'll see why in a minute.
 You will need medium consistency icing (about 12-second icing) of each patriotic color: red, white, and blue.

 Starting from the bottom rounded edge and working your way up, pipe a wavy band of red icing.
 Follow immediately with wavy bands of white, then blue, then white, and finish off with red again.